p-dahlback/roll20-ffxiv-ttrpg/README.md

 ### Automagic

 * Automatic addition of self enhancements (Warrior, Black Mage, Bard, Astrologian)
-* Automatic MP recovery and enhancement/enfeeblement expiration via [turn order mod](#ffxivendofstep)
+* Automatic MP recovery and enhancement/enfeeblement expiration via [turn order mod](#ffxivturnorder)
 * Buttons in ability rolls for quickly adding an enhancement/enfeeblement to any selected token via [chat/macro mod](#ffxivaddeffect)

-Further features like a Charactermancer for automatic setup of abilities and stats depending on job and level is in development.
+* Quick setup for LV30 of some jobs

 ## APIs